How to Get Homeowners Insurance After a Lapse in Coverage

 If you pay your homeowners premium through your escrow account, that account should automatically pay your premiums every month.
 The only way to miss a payment via escrow is if you haven’t paid your mortgage or your lender used escrow to cover other expenses that haven’t been paid.

-If you stay up to date on your mortgage and escrow payments, you shouldn’t have to worry about having a lapse in coverage.
-If you pay your premiums yourself, instead of through an escrow account, and are facing a lapse in coverage, your lender may take action.
+If you stay up to date on your mortgage and escrow payments, you shouldn’t have to worry about a lapse in coverage.
+However, if you pay your premiums yourself instead of through an escrow account and are facing a lapse in coverage, your lender may take action.

-Since lenders require homeowners insurance at all times to protect their investment, any lapse in coverage is dangerous for them.
+Since lenders require you to maintain homeowners insurance at all times to protect their investment, any lapse in coverage is dangerous for them.
 If your coverage lapses, they can legally purchase a homeowners policy to protect the home and force you to pay the premiums.
 This is called force-placed insurance.

 The issue with force-placed insurance is that your lender likely won’t shop around to find the best deals.
 And they’ll want to ensure the house is covered to the amounts they want.
 So you’ll likely have even higher premiums with forced-placed insurance than if you shopped around on a website like Clovered and purchased a policy on your own.

 If you own your house outright, nobody is forcing you to have homeowners insurance because it isn’t required by law.
 Although we always recommend keeping a policy on your home at all times.
-If you own your home outright and have a lapse in coverage, your options may be limited.
+If you own your home outright and have a lapse in coverage, your options may be limited when you seek a new policy.

 If you don’t have homeowners insurance, you’re playing a game of risk with your most valuable investment and possessions.
-If something like a windstorm were to roll through, damaging your roof, siding and some of your personal property, you’d be responsible for covering the cost to repair or rebuild your home.
+If something like a windstorm were to roll through, damaging your roof, siding, and some of your personal property, you’d be responsible for covering the cost of repairing or rebuilding your home.

 And nobody has a few hundred thousand dollars sitting around that they’re just waiting and wishing to pay for damages.
 If you have a homeowners insurance policy, you’ll be covered for many of the most commonly filed claims — and more.